Even the most fearless of men break into a cold sweat when they see the words “black-tie dress code” on an invitation.

 The term “black-tie dress code” may overwhelm and intimidate you at first.
 Expectations are high, and one may only ever attend a few of these events in their life.

 It isn’t as though black-tie fashion is taught in high school.
-But many expect from us to know how to pull off this look.
+But many expect us to know how to pull off this look.

 What is the Black-Tie Dress Code